gitdemont/IFCshiny/README.md

 Depending on this model several graphs will be generated and information printed

-If one unique population was chosen before, then PCA, tSNE, UMAP, and FlowSOM (if installed) will be available and you will have access to model and clustering parameters.
+If one unique population was chosen before, then PCA, tSNE, UMAP, and SOM (if installed) will be available and you will have access to model and clustering parameters.

 Otherwise, supervised algorithms EM, SVM, XGB, LDA will be available in addition to the former ones and you will have access model parameters only + sampling for these supervised algorithms.
 In such case, sampling will allow to control amount of events used for training vs testing and confusion matrix will be shown to evaluate fitting accuracy